Diffusion processes on branching Brownian motion: Introduction

 In \cite{CHK16} Croydon, Hambly and Kumagai consider time-changes of stochastic processes and their discrete approximations in a quite general framework for the case when the underlying process is point recurrent, meaning that it can be described in terms of its resistance form (examples include the one-dimensional standard Brownian motion or Brownian motion on tree-like spaces and certain low-dimensional fractals).
 The results cover the FIN-diffusion and a one-dimensional version of the LBM.
 However, the results of the present paper do not immediately follow from the approximation result in \cite{CHK16} since the required convergence of the measures $M_{r,t}$ towards $M$ in the Gromov-Hausdorff-vague topology on the non-compact space $\bbR_+$ needs to be verified.

 The rest of the paper is organised as follows.
-In Section~\ref{sec:prelim} we provide the precise definition of the embedding $\gamma$ and the (truncated) critical martingale measures.
+In Section~\ref{sec:prelim} we first recall the definitions of a PCAF and its Revuz measure and we provide the precise definition of the embedding $\gamma$ and the (truncated) critical martingale measures.
 Then we prove Theorem~\ref{thm:constrF} in Section~\ref{sec:apprPCAF} and we specify some properties of the process $\cB$, in particular we describe its Dirichlet form.
 In Section~\ref{sec:rw} we show random walk approximations of $\cB$.
 In Section~\ref{sec:subcrit} we sketch the construction of the process $\cB^\sigma$ associated with the martingale measure obtained from the McKean martingale.
-Finally, in the appendix we recall the definitions of a PCAF and its Revuz measure and collect some properties of Brownian local times needed in the proofs.
+Finally, in the appendix we collect some properties of Brownian local times needed in the proofs.